Complex Evil Characters

 Means for characters can potentially also be about weaponry.
 Your French medieval society would only have rudimentary use of gunpowder.
 For example, Joan of Arc lived during a time of gunpowder use but didn’t necessarily use it herself.
 However, your evil character might just be a jerk or a person who calls others names.
 If that’s the case, then you should know which slurs were used when.

-Your complex evil characters have limitations if they live far from your other characters.
-However, modern or future characters can attack in cyberspace.
-Or maybe they can attack over the phone or via letter if you go back in time.
+Your complex evil characters have limitations if they live far from your other characters, unless they have access to fast transportation.
+Furthermore, modern or future characters can attack in cyberspace or its equivalent.
+Or maybe they can attack over the phone or via letter if you go back in time far enough.
+There’s got to be some ancient Roman who attacked with words written on stone tablets, or via messenger.
+And if there isn’t, write one!

 Not every character gets punished, just as not every real-life criminal is caught.
 How do you want your story end?
 Or do you maybe want to open up the possibility of a sequel?